logzio/logzio-jumpcloud/README.md

 cd logzio-jumpcloud
 ```
 ### Configuration
-Create and edit the configuration file and name it `config.yaml`.
+Create and edit the configuration file and name it `config.yaml` in the `logzio-jumpcloud` folder that was created earlier.
 There are 2 sections of the configuration:

 **logzio**
 | Parameter Name | Description | Required/Optional | Default |